Unsigned contract enforced

 The judge found that notwithstanding the requirement for both signatures, our client had accepted the terms of the modified unsigned contract through its conduct.
 The other party had acknowledged this and received the benefits of our client’s performance.

 The only uncertainty arising from the absence of both signatures was the precise date on which the contract was made.

-If both parties don’t sign a contract, then it is possible to show both parties accept the contract by their conduct.
+If there is an unsigned contract between two parties, then it is possible to show both parties accept the contract by their conduct.
 Note that in this case it required Court action, which is expensive.